mkerker/openshift-workshop/LATER. Quota.md

     pods            0       3
     resourcequotas  1       1

-If you go back into the web console and click into the "OpenShift 3 Demo" project, and click on the *Settings* tab, you'll see that the quota information is displayed.
+If you go back into the web console and click into the "resource" project, and click on the *Settings* tab, you'll see that the quota information is displayed.